SpoonLabs/gumtree-spoon-ast-diff/README.md

 gumtree-spoon-ast-diff is heavily tested.
 The testing of AST tree differencing is quite interesting.

-There are cases where the oracle is pretty clear, for instance for the addition of a new node.
+There are cases where the oracle is pretty clear, for instance for the deletion of a node.

 ```
 // there is only one deletion at line 442